 Even if you’re getting four local channels, that’s nothing compared to what you could be getting.
 Most markets have over 20 different program sources all available for free with an antenna, and in large markets like New York and Los Angeles, there are well over 100 different programs available for FREE every day.
 Getting only four of them seems like kind of a copout, right?

 The good news is that you can watch local programming on your TV or even on your computer.
 Start with an antenna — shop for one or use our free, personalized recommendation service — and then decide for yourself what you need next.

 All televisions sold today have a built-in TV tuner that connects to your antenna.
 There are a few monitors sold as “tunerless TVs” but they are rare.
 If your TV has a coaxial connection on the back, you can connect an antenna to it.
 (It doesn’t have to be gold.)

 If it doesn’t, you’ll need a converter box like this one.
 Even if you do have the ability to connect straight to the TV, you might want to use something like this because with the addition of a flash drive, it becomes a simple DVR allowing you to pause live TV and record programs on a timer.

 At this point I wouldn’t blame you for feeling a little put off by the cost of all of these things.
-You’re probably considering DIRECTV NOW in order to save money, and here I am telling you that you’ll need an antenna, and potentially some other accessories.
+You’re probably considering AT&T TV in order to save money, and here I am telling you that you’ll need an antenna, and potentially some other accessories.
 But remember all the antenna stuff is a one-time purchase with no fees.
 Once you have it, it’s good forever (at least as long as it lasts… consumer electronics do eventually break) and there are no additional fees.
 Even spending $100 to get up and running will pay for itself in a month or two when you’re not paying a massive cable bill.